Board of Directors

 Chad Spencer

-Spencer is vice president of enrollment management at Centre College in Danville, KY.
+Spencer is vice president of enrollment management at Lenoir-Rhyne University in Hickory, NC, having most served most recently as vice president of enrollment management at Centre College in Danville, KY.
 He has worked in admission and financial aid for 25 years and served as senior associate dean of admission and director of financial aid at Davidson College from 2005-2023.
 He is dedicated to college access and affordability initiatives and has been instrumental in the development of need-based financial aid models to increase Pell Grant recipient enrollments to the institutions where he has worked.

 Charles Stewart